benj-sic/benjaminsiciliano.com/README.md

 ---

-**Remember:** This project has two separate styling systems that must remain isolated.
-When in doubt, scope NetworkOnly styles with `.network-only` and test both pages!
+**Remember:** This project has separate styling systems that must remain isolated.
+When in doubt, scope NetworkOnly styles with `.network-only` and test all pages!